 For the love of all that is holy, DO NOT buy me an expensive box of chocolates.
 Have you not seen me dieting since Christmas?
 If you want to spend $50 on something, just give me the cash and tell me to treat myself to something without feeling any guilt.
 (Also, a bag of Dove chocolates from the grocery store will be just fine.
 Don’t judge.
 And by the way, I’m going to need that $50 to buy new jeans that actually fit…so, thanks in advance.)

 Sparkly things are nice.
 There aren’t too many women who would disagree.
-But, chances are, thanks to our high school and college boyfriends, we have a jewelry box full of sparkly things.
+But, chances are, thanks to old boyfriends and the early years of our relationship with our current partner, we have a jewelry box full of sparkly things.
 What we want these days are meaningful reminders – that we can wear.
 For this one, you might need to do a little homework and pre-planning.
 Find that super cool Etsy shop that will make a necklace with the kids’ names on it.
 Dig up a site that offers bracelets with GPS coordinates to the site of our first date.
 Find something that reminds you of me – and if it happens to be sparkly (I mean, it’s ME after all), that’s ok.
 Just make it meaningful, so that every time I wear it, I remember the richness of my life, not just the price tag on my jewelry.

 In case you haven’t noticed, I have been wearing the same yoga pants for three days.
 I am tired of these yoga pants.
 I would love to have a reason to put on something nice – or at least clean.
 A dinner date would be a brilliant way to achieve this goal, but with that being said, “date” can have a lot of meanings.
-What I want more than anything else for Valentine’s Day is mostly a night off from cooking, but also time with the people I love.
+In other words, what I really, truly want is a night off from cooking, but also time with the people I love.
 I don’t have to be wined and dined at the city’s most expensive restaurant; we can just sit and share our favorite take-out after the kids go to bed.
 Or hit our favorite “local” with the kids.
 Just know that it’s not the ambiance, but the company I love.
 Also, not having to cook.
 I don’t feel I can stress this enough.